rochus-keller/CspChan/Readme.md

 Buffered and unbuffered channels are supported, and also the select statement in its blocking and non-blocking variants, as in the Go programming language.

-The library currently works with Ptreads; support for Win32 threads is work in progress.
+The library currently works with Pthreads; support for Win32 threads is work in progress.

 ### How to use